cytoscape/cytoscape-tutorials/README.md

 ```

 ## Sharing
 Please feel free to use, share, copy or adapt any of the training materials you find here.
-They are all implicitly published under the CC0 waiver for maximum resuse potential.
+They are all implicitly published under the CC0 waiver for maximum reuse potential.

 ## Building
 In order to adapt or compose your own tutorial, and you do not already have edit permissions for this repo, you can simply [fork the repo](https://github.com/cytoscape/cytoscape-tutorials).
 If your content is of general use, please submit a pull request and we'll be happy to acccept it.